 Distinguished Teaching Awards: Undergraduate; Graduate

 CFANS established the Distinguished Teaching Awards to recognize faculty who have made significant contributions to teaching, both in undergraduate and graduate education.
 This award symbolizes the college's commitment to educational excellence. (undergraduate faculty recipients;graduate faculty recipients)

 CFANS presents this award to a graduate teaching assistant who has demonstrated excellence in undergraduate teaching and education.
+Past Recipients.

 This award is dedicated to those who are committed to developing the capacity of the college to celebrate, support and realize the value of diversity and inclusion in our community and among our partners.
 Past Recipients.

 This award symbolizes the college's commitment to excellence in extension/ outreach education and recognizes individuals who substantially contribute to the spirit of engagement found in our land grant mission.
 Past Recipients.